-If you have a high budget, then you can also go for further blood tests and even a complete hormone test using the ‘Dried Urine Test for Comprehensive Hormones’.
-The result of these tests gives the personal trainer a clear insight into how much fat the body burns etc. Although this last part is a bit fancy, the first two assessments, i.e. BMR and FMS, are basic ones that you should expect from any decent personal instructor.
+If you have a high budget, then you can also go for further blood tests and even a complete hormone test using the DUTCH test (Dried Urine Test for Comprehensive Hormones).
+The result of these tests gives the personal trainer a clear insight into how much fat the body burns etc. Although this last part is a bit fancy, the first two assessments, Body Comp and FMS, are basic ones that you should expect from any decent personal instructor.
 Although it might not seem much, these basic assessments can help the personal trainer to ensure you have the correct workout routine chalked out for you and to avoid any possible injuries.

-Now that the personal trainer has the results of your initial assessment and understands your goals, they will prepare a customised workout routine meant that is best suited for you.
+Now that the personal trainer has the results of your initial assessment and understands your goals.
+They can prepare a customised workout routine meant that is best suited for you.
 Here is where one of the most important duties of a good personal trainer comes into play, and that is – keeping track of your progress!
-Literally, for every workout you do, the personal trainer should have a clipboard with your personal file, nothing down details such as no. of reps, the weights etc.
+Literally, for every workout you do, the personal trainer should have a clipboard with your personal file, noting down details such as the weights you lifted.

 Monitoring your progress so closely helps to spot errors or anything else lacking in your workout.
 For example, a good personal trainer will ensure you are making use of all 3 Planes Of Motion.
 Keeping track also helps to know of whether you are moving in the right direction, i.e. towards your goals.
 Based on your level and speed of progress the trainer will make adjustments accordingly.
 In this way, keeping track helps you to reach your goals much faster and much more efficiently.